Psychology Option

 1. Students who are currently enrolled in psychology degree programs at the University of New Brunswick or at another university can apply to complete the program, but will be advised as to how to meet the requirements of both programs; students will not be able to double-count credits.
 Students who have withdrawn from an undergraduate degree program in psychology may apply for the certificate and transfer credits (as applicable).

-2. To earn the Certificate a student must successfully complete the number of credit hours in approved courses specified for the Certificate, achieve a grade of at least C in all required courses and achieve a cumulative grade point average of at least 2.0 across all courses used towards the Certificate.
+2. To earn the certificate a student must successfully complete the number of credit hours in approved courses specified for the certificate, achieve a minimum grade of C in all required courses and achieve a cumulative grade point average of at least 2.0 across all courses used towards the certificate.